Marcelo Salas

 José Marcelo Salas Melinao (/es-419/; born 24 December 1974), nicknamed Matador (due to his goalscoring celebrations), El Fenómeno and Shileno, is a Chilean former footballer who played as a striker.
 Salas is considered the best striker in the history of Chile.
 He stood out during the 1990s and 2000s in clubs such as Universidad de Chile, River Plate, Lazio and Juventus.
 He was the captain of the Chile national team and the top scorer – scoring 45 goals in total: 37 goals for the Chile national football team (4 in World Cups, 18 in World Cup qualification processes and 15 in friendlies) and 8 goals with the Chile Olympic football team.

 He played in Chile, Argentina and Italy, winning titles with each club he joined.

 The IFFHS ranked him as the 31st best South American player of the 20th century, the 19th best South American forward of the 20th century and the 3rd best South American forward of the 1990s (integrating the podium with Brazilians players Ronaldo and Romário).
 In 1997 he ranked 3rd as the "best centre forward in the world" (after players Ronaldo and Gabriel Batistuta) and he was ranked 5th in the "Best Centre Forward" category in the RSS Award for the best footballer of the year, in 1998 and 1999.
 He was also named the South American Footballer of the Year in 1997.

-A powerful and tenacious forward, with good technique, who was well-known for his deft touch with his left foot, as well as his aerial ability, Salas had a prolific goalscoring record throughout his career.
-Between 1996 and 2001 he was considered one of the best forwards in the world, often compared to Ronaldo and Gabriel Batistuta.
+Salas was a forward known for his physical strength, work rate, technique, left-footed finishing, and aerial ability.
+He maintained a strong goalscoring record throughout his career and was regarded as one of the leading forwards in international football during the late 1990s and early 2000s, drawing comparisons with Ronaldo and Gabriel Batistuta.

 Salas is considered one of the greatest players in the history of Universidad de Chile, an icon for the football team River Plate of Argentina, and one of the greatest foreign players in Lazio's history.
 He played for the Chile national football team at the 1998 FIFA World Cup in France, where he scored four goals in four matches, leading his team to the second round of the competition.
 Additionally, Salas played for the Chile national football team at two Copa América tournaments, helping his team to reach fourth place in the 1999 edition of the tournament.

 Currently, after his retirement as a football player, he has continued linked to the sport, being since May 2013 the president of Deportes Temuco (a club that on that date absorbed Unión Temuco, owned by him from 2008 to April 2013).
 The club is now in 2nd division of Chile, the Primera B.